trailblazer/trailblazer.github.io/gems/operation/2.0/policy.md

 {{  "guard_test.rb:proc" | tsnippet : "pipeonly" }}

-The `Skill` options object is passed into the guard and allows you to read and inspect data like `params` or `current_user`.
+The `options` object is passed into the guard and allows you to read and inspect data like `params` or `current_user`.

 ## Guard: Callable